finos/legend/docs/tutorials/query-builder.md

 ### Toggle between light & dark theme
 Click on the light bulb icon on the top right corner and you will see the Query Editor in light theme.
 More details and **video walkthrough** [here](https://github.com/finos/legend-studio/pull/1388).

+### Load a new query directly from the Query Editor.
+Load a new query directly from the Query Editor.

+More details and **video walkthrough** [here](https://github.com/finos/legend-studio/pull/1436).

 ## Test Querying your Data model